Country fact file

 With its strict criminal justice system, Malaysia has low levels of violent crime.
 Expats are far more likely to be affected by scams like credit card fraud.
 Bag snatching and robberies are more prevalent in cities, so always be aware of your surroundings and try to avoid walking alone.
 Malaysia does experience sporadic political and social unrest, so avoid travelling to disputed areas of East Malaysia and try to stay clear of any public demonstrations.

 As with any new country, you should make sure you are aware of local laws.
-Malaysia has a particularly strict attitude towards drug crimes, with drug trafficking carrying a mandatory death penalty and possession a lengthy custodial sentence.
+Malaysia has a particularly strict attitude towards drug crimes, with drug trafficking carrying a mandatory death penalty and possession of a lengthy custodial sentence.
 Homosexual acts are also illegal.

 System structure